Betsy Close

 Betsy L. Close (born May 4, 1950) is a Republican politician who served in the Oregon State Senate.
 Close was sworn into office in October 2012, replacing Frank Morse, who retired before his term ended.
 Prior to serving as Senator, Close served four terms as state representative and taught in Albany, Oregon, and Washington state.

 In October 2013 she announced she would run for a full term.
 In the November 2014 election, Close was defeated by Democrat Sara Gelser.

+Close was the Republican nominee in the 2004 Oregon Secretary of State election, but lost to Democrat Bill Bradbury.